Methodology

 Published benchmark results are only credible with a documented, reproducible methodology.
 All measurements on this site satisfy the four non-negotiable commitments below.

-Zen 2 implements 256-bit AVX2 as two 128-bit µops — called out explicitly in any SIMD post.
+Zen 2 executes 256-bit AVX2 as single µops — verified per capture with the retired-µop counter (ex_ret_cops ≈ 1.0 µops/instruction; demo 03), unlike Zen and Zen+, which cracked each 256-bit op into two 128-bit µops.
 Full lscpu --extended output, kernel version, and compiler version are committed to the repo alongside each benchmark result.

 Four non-negotiable commitments